1 May 2019

 Self confidence is that elusive quality we all want.
 It’s feeling good about ourselves and our abilities, whatever we’re doing.
-It doesn’t matter if we’re giving a presentation, having an interview, meeting new people, or facing difficult experiences, self confidence gives us the capacity to successfully face up to life’s challenges.
+It doesn’t matter if we’re giving a presentation, having an interview, meeting new people, or facing difficult experiences – self confidence helps us to successfully face up to life’s challenges.
+It means we believe in ourselves, no matter what is going on in our lives.

 Confident people tend to feel happier because they recognise they have more successes.
-Feeling better about our capabilities helps to energise and motivate us to take action to reach our goals.
+Feeling better about our abilities helps to energise and motivate us to take action to achieve the things we want.

 Research conducted by Mann et al in 2004 associated self confidence with better health, social lives, successful coping and mental well-being.